brittpinder/ios-reference/other/concurrency/swift-concurrency/README.md

 ### Asynchronous throwing functions

 Using `async` and `await` when calling asynchronous functions is very similar to using `throws` and `try` when calling throwing functions - both keywords need to be used and you cannot have one without the other.
-When you have a function that is both asynchronous and throwing, you need to use all four keywords and when doing so, `async` always comes before `throws` and `try` always comes before `await`.
+When you have a function that is both asynchronous and throwing, you need to use all four keywords, with `async` placed before `throws` and `try` placed before `await`.

 For example, the following function is both asynchronous and throwing because it performs a network request using `URLSession` which can fail and throw an error.
 So we mark the function with `async throws` and call it with `try await`: